PortWhisperer/CTFWriteups/Sumo.md

     - I wasn'table to figure out a way to identify these files without Nikto, or what method Nikto used to find them, but it may be related to mod_negotiate being in use on the Apache server
 - Gobuster ( #Crawling )
   - Didn't get 200s for pages other than index.html with Seclists Discovery Wordlists
   - After having success with Nikto, wrote a script at  [Reconnaissance](Reconnaissance.md) which was able to identify this folder, as well as a default "it works! file".

-From here there seem to be 2 ways to find the vector:
+  Nothing else was identified.
+It's clear this is supposed to be considered enough to find the vector.
     1) Nikto
     2) Knowing that CGI is extremely vulnerable
 No other write-ups I've found have illustrated using pure deduction to figure this vector out.